Abarnarajj/Stock_Price_Prediction/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow?logo=opensourceinitiative&logoColor=white)

 ## Overview
-This project is a **Stock Market Predictor** 📈 that uses a pre-trained deep learning model to predict stock prices and provide **buy/sell signals 💹.** It includes the following features:
+This project is a **Stock Price Predictor** 📈 that uses a pre-trained deep learning model to predict stock prices and provide **buy/sell signals 💹.** It includes the following features:

 1. Fetches historical stock data using the Yahoo Finance API 📊.
 2. Predicts stock prices using a pre-trained Keras model 🤖.